 \subsection{Segmentation Denoising and Guidance}

-We formulate loss-based guidance in similar terms to diffusion posterior sampling \cite{chung2022diffusionposteriorsampling}, where the gradient derived from a differentiable geometric loss $\mathcal{L}_{\text{geom}}$ guides the sampling process.
-To guide anatomical generation, the intermediately noised latent $\mathbf{z}_\sigma$ is denoised by the diffusion model to produce a clean prediction $\mathbf{\hat{z}}_0=D_{\theta}(\mathbf{z_\sigma};\sigma)$ and subsequently decoded into a voxel-space segmentation $\mathbf{\hat{x}}_0=\mathcal{D}(\hat{\mathbf{z}}_0)$.
-To ensure that the segmentation yields appropriate measures of geometric features, we apply a label-wise softmax with a low temperature value to ensure that the segmentation values are close to binary.
-We then use the clean data prediction to compute the geometric loss $\mathcal{L}_\text{geom}$ in a differentiable manner and update the denoiser predictions through the gradient with respect to the noised latent $\mathbf{z}_\sigma$.
-We finally parametrize the update step with a general guidance weight $w$ as follows:
+We formulate loss-based guidance in terms analogous to diffusion posterior sampling \citep{chung2022diffusionposteriorsampling}, where the gradient derived from a differentiable geometric loss $\mathcal{L}_{\text{geom}}$ guides the sampling process.
+To guide anatomical generation, the intermediately noised latent $\mathbf{z}_\sigma$ is denoised by the diffusion model to produce a clean prediction $\mathbf{\hat{z}}_0=D_{\theta}(\mathbf{z}_\sigma;\sigma)$ and subsequently decoded into a voxel-space segmentation $\mathbf{\hat{x}}_0=\mathcal{D}(\hat{\mathbf{z}}_0)$.
+As the decoder outputs are continuous logits, we apply a label-wise softmax to ensure that the segmentation values are between 0 and 1.
+The geometric loss $\mathcal{L}_\text{geom}$ is then computed in a differentiable manner to update the denoiser predictions through the gradient with respect to the noised latent $\mathbf{z}_\sigma$.
+The update step is parameterized with a guidance weight $w$ as follows: